kenechiomeke/kenechiomeke.github.io/README.md

 [^1]: Supported by the Petroleum Technology Development Trust Fund (PTDF)
 [^2]: Supported by the National Information Technology Development Agency (NITDA)

+## Projects and partnerships
+Have a look at the Projects tab for more.

+## Experience
+You can find out more in the Experience section.

+## Key Skills
+* Programming:
+* Scientific computing:
+* Operating systems:
+* Applications:
+* Soft skills:

+## Volunteering
+Have a look at the Volunteering tab for my experiences.

+## Achievements
+Notable achievements can be found in the Proud Of tab.